A Note on Writer’s & Reader’s Block

 Get in touch if your brain’s switched off in inconvenient places this week, then I won’t be alone in my frustration, and if you are facing a wall too, I can confirm that there is always a way around it, even if you have to tear it down with your bare hands.
 Anyway, I’m confident that my normal levels of reading, writing and loving both will be back soon.
 And don’t worry, if it doesn’t come back soon I’ll be sure to blame it on the pill.

-4 thoughts on “A Note on Writer’s & Reader’s Block”
+4 responses to “A Note on Writer’s & Reader’s Block”